zalando-stups/lizzy/README.rst

 | TOKENINFO_URL        | URL to validate the token              |           |
 +----------------------+----------------------------------------+-----------+

-Configuring access to Lizzy
+Configuring Access to Lizzy
 ---------------------------

-Two environment variables are used to configure who is allowed to perform successful calls to Lizzy Agent.
-One and only one of them must be used (`ALLOWED_USERS` and `ALLOWED_USER_PATTERN`).
-To choose which one fits better to your use case you need to understand what they do.
+There are two environment variables for configuring who is allowed to perform successful calls to the Lizzy Agent.
+You must use one (and ONLY one) of them: Either `ALLOWED_USERS` or `ALLOWED_USER_PATTERN`.
+To choose which one fits your use case, you first need to understand what they do.

 - **ALLOWED_USERS**: List of specific usernames that can access Lizzy.
-Used when you know exactly what are the usernames of the clients you want to access your service.
+Use it when you know the exact usernames of the clients you want to give access to your service.
-- **ALLOWED_USER_PATTERN**: Regular expression that should match with the username of the clients that are going to call the Lizzy API.
-Used when you know that the username should start with some pattern like `stups_.+`.
+- **ALLOWED_USER_PATTERN**: Regular expression that should match the username of the clients that are going to call the Lizzy API.
+Use it when you know that the username should start with some pattern, like `stups_.+`.

-Those variables are mutually exclusives and you should use only one of them.
+Those variables are mutually exclusive.
+Again: use only one of them.

 Authentication Service
 ----------------------

 The **TOKEN_URL** environment variable should point to the service that provides OAuth tokens.
-At Zalando we use `PlanB provider`_ for that.
-The **TOKENINFO_URL** environment variable should point to the service stores information about the tokens.
-To store the OAuth2 token information we use another Open Source project `PlanB token info`_ also developed by Zalando.
+At Zalando, we use the open-source `PlanB provider`_ for that.
+The **TOKENINFO_URL** environment variable should point to the service that stores information about the tokens.
+To store the OAuth2 token information, we use `PlanB token info`_, also developed by Zalando.
 If you do not have any OAuth2 infrastructure, please take a look at those projects.